 In an ongoing study, Dr. Elton is collecting fMRI data in a repeated-measures design to examine the effects of naltrexone, an FDA-approved pharmacologic treatment for alcoholism, versus a placebo pill on brain functional connectivity related to attentional bias towards alcohol and reward cues.
 In that study, Dr. Elton and her Boettiger lab team are recruiting approximately 50 healthy adult males to investigate how heavy, binge patterns of alcohol use affect neural circuitry related to attentional bias and how these functional connections are modified by naltrexone.

-Dr. Boettiger is an Associate Professor in the Behavioral and Integrative Neuroscience Program within the Department of Psychology and Neuroscience at UNC Chapel Hill.
+Dr. Boettiger is a Professor in the Behavioral and Integrative Neuroscience Program within the Department of Psychology and Neuroscience at UNC Chapel Hill.
 She also works closely with the Biomedical Research Imaging Center, the Curriculum of Neuroscience, and the Bowles Center for Alcohol Studies.
 Learn more about the Boettiger Lab.